 When we think of "academic performance" we usually associate it with educational outcomes best represented by a student's cumulative GPA.
 This measure typically captures a continuous assessment of a student's academic achievement in terms of results from assignments, quizzes, tests, midterms, and final examinations as they move through their college years.
 Academic performance is linked to a student's intellectual curiosity and ability (e.g., as measured by IQ), their drive and motivation, the educational environment, health, prior test results (e.g., SATs), and personality traits (e.g., conscientiousness).
 There is no general agreement, however, on why students with similar academic capability at the same institution do better or worse than one another.
-It seems likely that students' everyday behavioral patterns (e.g., study habits, class attendance, time management, sleep patterns, partying behavior) significantly contribute to individual differences in academic performance among students.
-This raises several questions.
-Are there distinct differences in the behavioral patterns of high (e.g., GPA ≥ 3.5) and low performers (e.g., GPA \leq 3) at the same college?
-If such behavioral differences exist could we use these correlations as a basis for predicting academic performance?
-How do different psychological characteristics, such as personality, mental health, affect, and stress collectively contribute to GPA?
+Furthermore, it is not clear which behavioral patterns (e.g., study habits, class attendance, time management, sleep patterns, partying behavior) significantly contribute to the individual differences in the academic achievement among students.
+Many questions arise.
+Are there distinct differences in the behavioral patterns between high (e.g., GPA \geq 3.5) and low performers (e.g., GPA < 3) at the same college?
+If such behavioral differences exist could we use these correlations as a basis to predict academic performance?
+How do differing psychological states, such as personality, mental health, affect, and stress collectively contribute to GPA?

 This paper makes the following contributions.
-First, we propose new methods to automatically infer study (i.e., study duration and focus) and social (i.e., partying) behaviors using passive sensing from smartphones.
+First, we propose new methods to automatically infer study (e.g., study duration and focus) and social (e.g., partying) behaviors using passive sensing from smartphones.
 Next, we use time series analysis of these and other behavioral states derived from the StudentLife dataset [43], a longitudinal study of college students, to find what behaviors significantly impact term and cumulative GPA.
-We use this behavioral analysis as input to model the individual differences between high and low performers in a population of undergraduate students at Dartmouth College.
-Third, in order to understand changes in behavior students experience across the term we propose two new behavioral metrics: 1) behavioral slope, which captures the direction of behavioral change (i.e., increases or decreases in class attendance) and magnitude of the behavioral change (e.g., steep or gradual changes in attendance) over the complete term, as well as the first and second half of the
+We use this behavior analysis as input to model the individual differences between high and low performers in a population of undergraduate students at Dartmouth College.
+Third, in order to understand changes in behavior students experience across the term we propose two new behavioral metrics: 1) behavioral slope, which captures the magnitude of behavioral change (e.g., studying, stress) and its direction (i.e., class attendance increase or decrease) over the complete term, as well as the first and second half